 Bachelor of Arts Degree Programs

-The Bachelor of Arts degree provides a broad-based liberal education while allowing students the option to apply their studies through Drexel's well-established co-operative education program are available, though it is recommended that students take advantage of the experience provided by co-op.
+The Bachelor of Arts degree provides a broad-based liberal education while allowing students the option to apply their studies through Drexel's well-established co-operative education program.

 The BA degree continues the Drexel focus on critical reasoning, a strong grounding in arts and sciences, and effective development of communication skills.
 The degree is intended to provide a solid liberal arts background for graduate study as well as for professional degrees in such areas as law, public policy, international relations, education, psychology, social work, public health, and medicine.